18F/handbook/pages/office-of-operations/talent.md

 External candidates should apply to open positions [here](https://join.tts.gsa.gov/).

-Internal candidates can find opportunities via #tts-jobs in Slack or in the Handbook on the [Announcements page]({% page "/hiring-staying-or-changing-jobs/ttsjobs/#announcements" %}).
+Internal candidates can find opportunities via {% slack_channel "tts-jobs" %} in Slack.

 ## Stay connected to what Talent is working on